 Represented a prominent former New York City attorney in a joint federal criminal investigation, conducted by the U.S. Attorney's Office, District of Columbia and the SEC, into alleged misappropriation of funds of a large foreign public company and market manipulation of the securities of several small U.S. public companies.
-Herrick was able to resolve the federal criminal charges against our client through a guilty plea to a single count of obstruction of justice, resulting in a far lower sentencing guidelines range than would have resulted had the client pled to multiple securities fraud charges, as the Department of Justice was initially contemplating.
+Herrick was able to resolve the federal criminal charges against our client through a guilty plea to a single count of obstruction of justice.
 The client was sentenced to two years of probation, later reduced to one year.
 Notwithstanding the criminal charges involving the sale of securities, the SEC did not bring charges.

 Investment Advisor – Litigation Related to Failed Merger and $700 Million in Asset Losses